pydio/pydio-doc-admin-guide/7_miscellaneous/4_enabling_annotations.md

-Image and video annotations is a another feature that will enhance the collaborative aspect, you can now share and point to any specific part of a video/image.
+Image and video annotations are important features that enhance the collaborative aspect of the file sharing platform.
+They provides ability to comment out any specific area of an image or a specific timecode inside a video.

 ## Enabling annotations

-By default on the latest release (2.1.0) of Cells, image annotations are enabled by default and video annotations will require you to enable them.
+By default on the latest release (2.1.0) of Cells, image annotations are enabled but video annotations require manual enabling.

 ### Image annotations